North Holland: Regions in North Holland

 North Holland has various regions that, for historical or other reasons, have their own identities.
 Some of these regions are unofficial, ill-defined and sometimes overlapping.
 Others are official and are part of regional groupings artificially created for various administrative purposes.
 These regions are not the same as the municipalities.

-List of some of these unofficial and official regions in North Holland:
+List of some of the unofficial and official regions in North Holland: